 #6 Leverage Social Media

 Advertise on social media.
 In today’s times, some people head straight to social media to check out whether or not a business has a presence online.
 They may skip over the website entirely.
-Therefore, it is important for you to advertise about your WooCommerce store on your social media pages.
+Therefore, it is important for you to advertise your WooCommerce store on your social media pages.
 Failure to do so could be one of the top reasons why e-commerce companies are losing so many potential customers.

 #7 Update Your Content